Around 28.75 acres of mixed mainly native woodland with high amenity at a fixed price of £4,500 per acre.

-Dog walking compounds, horse riding, quad-biking other uses could be offered for subject to securing planning permission such as: Caravan, glamping, camping, log house, a retirement village, falconry, location for kennels or cattery, burial ground, off road bikes / 4 wheel drive circuits, clay pigeons shooting or paintball.
+Dog walking, horse riding, quad-biking.
+Other uses could be offered for subject to securing planning permission such as: Caravans, glamping, camping, log house, a retirement village, falconry, location for kennels or cattery, burial ground, off road bikes / 4 wheel drive circuits, clay pigeons shooting or paintball.

 From the south:

 Following the M90 north take junction 2a towards Kirkcaldy/Glenrothes.

 Continue onto A92 then take the A910/B981 exit towards Kirkcaldy West/Cardenden then at the roundabout take the first exit on to the B981.
 Follow the B891 then at the mini roundabout take the first exit and stay on the B981 for about a 0.5 mile.
 The woodland will be on the right.

 Following the M90 south at junction 5, just south of Kinross, take the B9097 exit to Glenrothes/Crook of Devon then turn left on the B996.
 Turn left again onto the B996 then turn right on to the B9097.
 Follow the B9097 for 3.4 miles past Loch Leven then turn right onto the B920.
 Turn left onto the B9097 and follow it for 2.3 miles.
 Turn left onto the B921 and follow this road until the roundabout then take the first exit onto Main St/B981.
 Turn left onto Cardenden Rd/B981 and follow it for 1.2 miles and the woodland will be on your left.

 Viewers can inspect the property without appointment but they view at their own risk.
 To arrange a viewing please contact McCrae & McCrae Ltd, 12 Abbey Park Place, Dunfermline, Fife, KY12 7PD.
 Tel: Out of office hours please contact Rod McCrae on .